 Words by Estairia

-It was about three years ago when I decided that I was ready for a relationship after living my whole life convincing myself that I was better off alone and perfectly happy to live out the rest of my days as a single woman.
+It was about three years ago when I decided that I was ready for a relationship.
+I’d lived my whole life convincing myself that I was better off alone.
+I was perfectly happy to live out the rest of my days as a single woman.

 I had grown up believing that being in a relationship would trap me.